 Do you have a tight budget?
-Wondering how to travel cheap in India?
-I have tried to provide a few important tips which may help you in planning with your holidays.
-I am a budgeteer who likes to travel cheap by ditching all comforts and unwanted things.
-My love for travelling and exploring had led me to learn a few techniques of travel-hack which can be exciting and save you some bucks.
-Sometimes travelling may cost heavy on our pocket which makes us reassess our holidays.
+Wondering how to travel cheaply in India?
+I have tried to provide a few important tips that may help you plan your holidays.
+I am a budgeteer who likes to travel cheaply by ditching all comforts and unwanted things.
+My love for travelling and exploring led me to learn a few techniques of travel which can be exciting and save you some bucks.
+Sometimes travelling may be heavy on our pocket which makes us reassess our holidays.
 But that doesn’t mean you have to drop your plan.
-Travelling in India is much cheaper and easier than any other countries.
-If you want to make a reality of exploring India more smartly then 10 basic tips for your budget travel will surely help you to achieve your dreams:
+Travelling in India is much cheaper and easier than any other country.
+If you want to make a reality of exploring India more smartly then 10 essential tips for your budget travel will surely help you to achieve your dreams:

 My first initiative before travelling to any destination is to make a well-research plan about the place.
 As it is said everything comes up with a cost, in this context, it is time and effort.
 If you are keen on saving then spend your time on research about the place which comes handier while travelling.
-This will equip you with the information about budget hotels, public transports and cheap places for food.
+This will equip you with information about budget hotels, public transport and cheap places for food.
 If you are a solo traveller, don’t take research casually and be ready to face circumstances while travelling.
-Each state in India have their regional holidays, make sure you don’t end travelling when the place is closed.
+Each state in India has their regional holidays, so make sure you don’t end up ravelling when the place is closed.
 In a local forum or state tourism site, you may accumulate information about the regional festival and activities to make your tour memorable.

 Travel during the offseason

-It is not a smart move to travel during peak season when the prices are high due to increase in demand.
-Most of the people like to travel during the festive season which makes difficult for the budgeteers due to high tariffs.
-To travel in cheap the most suited time is to visit the place during the offseason to restrain the constraint of under budget.
+It is not a smart move to travel during peak season when the prices are high due to an increase in demand.
+Most people like to travel during the festive season which makes it difficult for the budgeteers due to high tariffs.
+To travel cheaply the most suited time is to visit the place during the offseason to restrain the constraint of being under budget.
 Another good thing while travelling offseason is less crowd when you can enjoy the destination in peace.
-During peak season the rush of hotels, modes of travel and other facilities are difficult to accommodate in cheap.
-If you are planning to travel during peak season I will recommend for advance booking or reach the destination in advance to enjoy the discounts.
+During peak season the rush of hotels, modes of travel and other facilities are difficult to accommodate cheaply.
+If you are planning to travel during peak season I will recommend advance booking or reach the destination in advance to enjoy the discounts.

 Explore the offbeat places